arunudiyar/healthcare-app/README.md

 ## Project Overview

-This project demonstrates a serverless AWS architecture designed to ingest and process real-time healthcare telemetry data such as heart rate and blood pressure from large numbers of simulated monitoring devices.
+This project demonstrates a scalable AWS serverless backend architecture designed to ingest and process real-time healthcare telemetry data such as heart rate and blood pressure from large numbers of simulated monitoring devices.

-The system is designed to support high ingestion throughput, burst traffic scenarios, and efficient time-series data retrieval using AWS native serverless services.
-APIs are exposed to retrieve both real-time device readings and historical telemetry records.
+The system is architected to:

+* ingest telemetry from **100,000+ devices**
+* support **burst traffic up to 5× baseline load**
+* store **time-series health data efficiently**
+* provide APIs for **real-time dashboards** and **historical analytics**
+* remain **highly available, secure, and compliance-ready (HIPAA / GDPR aligned)**

-Infrastructure for the solution is provisioned using AWS CloudFormation.
+Infrastructure for the solution is provisioned using **AWS CloudFormation**.

 ---

-## Architecture Overview
+# Architecture Overview

 Telemetry data flows through the following pipeline:

-Device Simulator
-→ API Gateway
-→ Kinesis Data Streams
-→ Lambda Processing Layer
-→ DynamoDB (Time-Series Table)
-→ Retrieval APIs (Realtime + Historical)
+Device Simulator → API Gateway → Kinesis Data Streams → Lambda Processing Layer → DynamoDB (Time-Series Table) → Retrieval APIs (Realtime + Historical)

 The architecture is fully serverless and automatically scales with workload demand.